Zequez/logseq-vault/pages/Being Hooked Into Roles.md

--
 - Whenever I'm liquid I'm in the gap between identities.
 When I'm liquid I can be hooked into roles.
+Or I can shift [[Identity]] consciously.